miketang84/sapper/README.md

-# Sappers
+# Sapper

-Sappers, a lightweight web framework, written in Rust.
+Sapper, a lightweight web framework, written in Rust.

-Sappers focuses on easy using.
+Sapper focuses on easy using.
 But it is in very alpha stage now.

 ## Example